 Each node in the data dictionary is linked in a logical manner to other nodes, which facilitates generating a visual overview, or graphical model, of a project.

-The following image displays the data dictionary viewer, the ‘biospecimen’ node entry in the dictionary, and an example graphical model of a project:
+The following image displays the data dictionary in Table View, the ‘Medical History’ node entry in the dictionary with the list of properties, and an example graphical model of a project: